International Journal of Applied Dental Sciences

 How to cite this article:

-Gaurav Kumar and Avneet Dengre.
+Gaurav Kumar, Avneet Dengre.
 Comparative evaluation of different restorative material used as intra orifice barrier in preventing coronal microleakage: An in vitro study.
-International Journal of Applied Dental Sciences.
-2018; 4(3): 89-91.
+Int J Appl Dent Sci 2018;4(3):89-91.